Our Board & Staff

 Marisa Gierlich began her career as a travel writer and guide, focusing on culturally and environmentally sustainable tourism.
 As a leader and Hiring and Training Manager for Backroads Active Travel and as a Coordinating Author for Lonely Planet, she managed and coordinated staff, content, and budgets on a global platform.

 Having spent extensive time in the French and Swiss Alps and in her native California’s Sierra Nevada, she has a deep love for mountains and is dedicated to their stewardship.
-Her current position as a Business Development Executive for a small, restaurant-only financial management company allows her to combine her love of numbers with her passion for people.
+Her current position as the executive director of Access Mammoth.

 John Matthew Newman poses with his family at the Mammoth Mountain summit sign